Hyrulnizam Juma'at: LionsXII

 In 2012, he played for Malaysia Super League club LionsXII for a season before reuniting with Warriors FC once again in 2013.
 During his time with the LionsXII, he played second fiddle to Izwan Mahbud.
 He, however, grabbed his chances with both hands when Izwan was out injured, conceding only one goal in three games.

 Warriors FC

 Following his departure from the LionsXII, Hyrulnizam once again joined Warriors FC, replacing the outgoing Sharil Jantan.

 Tampines Rovers

 After the 2013 S.League season, Hyrulnizam signed for Tampines Rovers FC.
 His impressive performance during his stint with Tampines Rover FC led to him being nominated by Goal.com on 24 February 2014 as its Southeast Asia Player of the Week.
-Although Hyrulnizam was the first choice goalkeeper at a club for the first time in his career, he only managed a total of 19 appearances for the Stags in total due to a fibromotasis tumour on his right glute.
+Although Hyrulnizam was the first choice goalkeeper at a club for the first time in his career, he only managed a total of 19 appearances for the Stags in total due to a fibromatosis tumour on his right glute.

 Home United

-After a bright spell at Tampines Rover FC, he switched clubs once again, joining rivals Home United.
+After a bright spell at Tampines Rover, he switched clubs once again, joining rivals Home United.
 He was retained for the 2016 S.League season.